-Assembly Bill (AB) 1866 requires local governments to use a ministerial process for considering accessory dwelling unit applications for the purpose of facilitating the production of affordable housing.
+AB 1866 requires local governments to use a ministerial process for considering accessory dwelling unit applications for the purpose of facilitating the production of affordable housing.
 Currently the City defers to State ADU/JADU requirements.
 The ADU ordinance will include preapproved site designs.
-The states recent support for ADU development has drastically streamlined permitting.
-The City has committed in program P-21 to adopt an ADU and JADU ordinance that complies with state law and local neighborhood characteristics.
+The state's recent support for ADU development has drastically streamlined permitting.
+The City has committed in Implementation Program P-21 to adopt an ADU and JADU ordinance that complies with state law and local neighborhood characteristics.